workgroupengineering/Documentation/README.md

 ## Supported Development Environments

-The following environments support Avalonia XAML with intellisense:
+The following environments support Avalonia XAML with IntelliSense:

 * Visual Studio 2017 and higher \(with or without Resharper 2020.3\).
 Avalonia Visual Designer is also supported.
 * JetBrains Rider 2020.3 and higher \(Avalonia Designer coming soon to Rider\).